 Current Ongoing Projects

-Math Interactions and Neurocognition ProjectEarly numerical skills are foundational for later school success.
+Math Interactions and Neurocognition (MINI) ProjectEarly numerical skills are foundational for later school success.
 In this line of projects, we examine the relations between preschoolers' early numerical skills and later emerging mathematical abilities.
 We seek to identify factors that contribute to individual differences in early numerical skills.
 To address these questions, we combine naturalistic, experimental and functional near-infrared spectroscopy (fNIRS) measures.

 Preterm Birth ProjectEach year in the United States, 1 in 10 babies is born prematurely.
 Long-term academic outcomes for children born preterm vary.
-In this line of projects, we focus on numerical and spatial development of children with premature birth and seek to identify the sources of individual variability in their developmental trajectories in the first years of life.
+In this line of projects, we focus on the numerical and spatial development of children with premature birth and seek to identify the sources of individual variability in their developmental trajectories in the first years of life.
+A specific focus is on the role of parent-child interactions in predicting children's developmental trajectories, as well as the role of parental mental health as risk/protective factors in these relations.

 Books and Stories ProjectIn this line of projects, we focus children's exposure to books and oral stories and examine relations to reading development.
 We develop a measure of visualization skill, and ask how visualization skills are influenced by interactions with books and stories, and are in turn related to children's storytelling, reading skills as well as reading habits in school-age children.